Scaarus/nativedb/ped/SetCopPerceptionOverrides.md

 * **fMinAzimuthAngle**: MIN horizontal field of view for the ped (doesn't affect rendered cone blip).
 * **fMaxAzimuthAngle**: MAX horizontal field of view for the ped (doesn't affect rendered cone blip).
 * **fCentreOfGazeMaxAngle**: Defines the central angle.
 * **fRearViewSeeingRangeOverride**: Override rear view mirror perception range (when in vehicle).
-Will use default range (fSeeingRange) if set to -1.0f.
-More info on all of these params in the wiki.
+Will use default range (fSeeingRange) if set to -1.0f. on all of these params in the wiki.